anshumanfs/cordova_flutter/README.md

    `cordova add platform android`
 3. Add cordova-plugin-flutter to your project
     `cordova plugin add cordova-plugin-flutter`
+4. Now a `flutter_module` folder is being created inside the project directory.
+Never change name of the directory.

+5. When you go inside same folder you will get a flutter project structure inside that.
+Write your flutter codes inside the `flutter_module/lib/`.
-4. Thats it you can now write your flutter app inside corodova

-5. `cordova run android` will not work here use `cordova build android` instead.
+5. That's it now you can run flutter inside cordova.
+Use `cordova run android` will not work here use `cordova build android` instead.

 ## Warnings